Title

 Case Summary (G.R.
 No. 190487)

-State Prosecutor Rohaira Lao-Tamano, by Resolution dated March 25, 2008, found probable cause and recommended filing of Information.
-Respondents filed a petition for review before the Secretary of Justice.
-While that review was pending, the Information was filed on April 11, 2009 in the CTA.
-By Resolution dated March 20, 2009, the Secretary of Justice reversed the State Prosecutor’s resolution and directed withdrawal of the Information; the Secretary’s denial of petitioner’s motion for reconsideration was memorialized on April 29, 2009.
+State Prosecutor Rohaira Lao-Tamano, by Resolution dated March 25, 2008, found probable cause and recommended filing of the Information.
+Respondents filed a petition for review with the Secretary of Justice.
+By Resolution dated March 20, 2009, the Secretary of Justice reversed the State Prosecutor’s Resolution and directed the withdrawal of the Information.
+The sequence of filings and administrative actions culminated in competing dispositions by the prosecuting authorities and administrative superiors.

 ...continue reading